Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Method: Conformal Thinking

-\paragraph{Notation.} Let $y^*$ denote the ground true answer, $f_t(x)$ be the model's prediction at step $t$ given question $x$, and $T$ as the total reasoning steps.
-At each step $t$, the model also emits an auxiliary scalar signal $s_t \in \mathbb{R}$ (e.g., confidence), which is used to determine early stopping.
+\paragraph{Notation.} Let $y^*$ denote the ground true answer, $f_t(x)$ be the model's prediction at step $t$ given question $x$, and $T$ be the total reasoning steps.
+At each step $t$, the model also emits an auxiliary scalar signal $s_t \in \mathbb{R}$ (e.g., confidence), which is the primary input into an early stopping policy.

-\paragraph{Motivation and Goals.} Our work is motivated by two primary goals: (i) develop an adaptive early-stopping mechanism that allows user-specified control of the error rate(s), and (ii) extend existing upper-threshold-only approaches to also stop when an instance is likely to be unsolvable within $T$ reasoning steps (our maximum budget).
-Regarding (i), for some loss function $\ell\left(y^{*}, f_{t}(x)\right)$ that measures the quality of the intermediate solution $f_{t}(x)$, we wish to control the expected loss, a.k.a.~risk:

-The $\epsilon$ parameter, i.e., risk tolerance, is specified by the user---for example, as we shall consider, the rate at which early-terminated solutions are wrong (false positives)---and $\lambda \in [0, 1]$ is the parameter of the exiting mechanism that we will tune to control the loss.
-As mentioned in Section \ref{sec:background}, one way to specify $\lambda$ is by means of a confidence threshold.
-Yet, this brings us to motivation (ii): upper-threshold approaches aim to stop when the reasoning chain has arrived at a correct solution.
-Yet, given the challenging tasks to which LLMs are applied (e.g.~Humanity's Last Exam, cutting-edge mathematics), we also want the reasoning to terminate when the task is too hard, meaning the LLM is unlikely to arrive at the correct answer before $T$ steps of reasoning.
-We now detail our construction that achieves (i) and (ii), first defining the loss functions we consider (\ref{sec:risk_definition}), then our dual threshold approach (\ref{sec:two_thresholds}), and lastly our algorithms for finding the best $\lambda$, the parameters that control the thresholds, such that the risk bound is guaranteed (\ref{sec:threshold_selection}).
+\paragraph{Motivation and Goals.} Our work is motivated by two primary goals: (i) develop an adaptive early-stopping mechanism for LLM reasoning that allows user-specified control of the error rate(s), and (ii) extend existing upper-threshold-only approaches \cite{jazbec2024fast} to also stop when an instance is likely to be unsolvable within $T$ reasoning steps (our maximum budget).
+Regarding (i), for some loss function $\ell\left(y^{*}, f_{t}(x)\right)$ that measures the quality of the intermediate solution $f_{t}(x)$, we ideally wish to control the expected loss, a.k.a.~true risk (not empirical), as a function of the exiting hyperparameter $\lambda$: where $\epsilon \in (0, 1)$ and $\lambda \in (0, 1)$.
+The $\epsilon$ parameter, i.e., risk tolerance, is specified by the user---for example, as we shall consider, the rate at which early-terminated solutions are wrong (false positives).
+As $\lambda$ will be selected from a finite calibration set, controlling the true risk can only be done probabilistically, as we will describe in Section \ref{sec:threshold_selection}.
+As mentioned in Section \ref{sec:background}, one way to specify $\lambda$ is via a confidence threshold.
+Yet this brings us to motivation (ii): upper-threshold approaches aim to stop when the reasoning chain has arrived at a correct solution.
+Given the challenging tasks to which LLMs are applied (e.g.~\textit{Humanity's Last Exam} \citep{phan2025lastexam}, cutting-edge mathematics), \emph{we also want the reasoning to terminate when the task is too hard}, meaning the LLM is unlikely to arrive at the correct answer before $T$ steps of reasoning.